visualjeff/msal-login-webcomponent/README.md

 # msal-login-webcomponent
 HTML5 WebComponent for Implicit flow authentication.
 Additionally includes a component for displaying user and token information.
+Recently updated to work with version 1.0.0 of MSAL.

 1. Start by Registering an App (app registrations) with Azure Active Directory.
 2. For this new App, set the reply URL's to http://localhost:4200